jinseob2kim/beyond_causality/idea/abstract.md

 # Beyond Causal Inference?
-## A Field-Based Framework for Epidemiology with Real-World Data
+## A Field-Based Framework for Real-World Epidemiology

+> TL;DR
+> - Standard causal inference is powerful but structurally strained in RWD
+> - Positivity violation is a symptom, not the root problem
+> - Deeper fractures involve intervention identity, dynamics, counterfactual existence, and observer dependence
+> - We propose a field-based, state-space framework
+> - Classical causal estimands emerge as projections of the field, not primitive objects

 ---

-## Abstract

-Causal inference has become the dominant framework for analyzing real-world data (RWD) in epidemiology, enabling principled estimation of treatment effects from observational settings.
-However, repeated structural difficulties—such as positivity violations, unstable interventions, and feedback between analysis and data generation—suggest deeper tensions between standard causal assumptions and the nature of real-world systems.

-We argue that these issues are not merely technical failures but symptoms of a force-based causal framing inherited from intervention-centric thinking.
-Inspired by the transition from Newtonian force models to Einsteinian field-based descriptions in physics, we propose a complementary perspective: describing epidemiologic systems through state-space dynamics and risk fields rather than counterfactual causal effects.

-This framework does not replace causal inference but offers a coordinate system better aligned with high-dimensional, time-varying, observer-including real-world data environments.

----

-## 1. Introduction
+## 1. Dissatisfaction with Causal Inference

-### 1.1 The success and limits of causal inference

-Modern epidemiology has been profoundly shaped by causal inference.
-Methods based on potential outcomes, counterfactual reasoning, and causal diagrams have enabled rigorous estimation of treatment effects from observational data, particularly when randomized controlled trials are infeasible.

-In idealized settings, causal questions are framed as:
+### — The Newtonian Feeling

+Modern epidemiologic causal inference typically asks:

-> What is the causal effect of intervention A on outcome Y?
+    "What is the causal effect of intervention A on outcome Y?"

-Formally, this is expressed as a contrast between potential outcomes:

-$$
+Formally:

-\tau = E[Y(1) - Y(0)]
+    Effect = E[Y(1) - Y(0)]
-$$

-When supported by randomization or strong identifying assumptions, this estimand is both meaningful and operational.

-However, as causal inference has been increasingly applied to real-world data such as electronic health records, claims data, and registries, systematic tensions have emerged.

----

-### 1.2 A Newtonian intuition in causal reasoning

-At a conceptual level, standard causal framing implicitly treats interventions as external forces acting upon a system.

-This intuition is often visualized as follows.
+This framing is highly effective in randomized controlled trials.
+However, in real-world data (RWD), it increasingly resembles a Newtonian force-based intuition:.

 ```text
 (A) Causal inference view (force-based)